FirelightWP/easy-fancybox/readme.txt

 == Changelog ==

 = 1.5.0 =
+* Some small Touch device compatibility improvement hacks to the 1.3.4 script
 * Major plugin overhaul: Class implementation
 * NEW: Disable hide on overlay click
 * NEW: Allow automatic resizing to large image size set on Settings > Media during media upload via the hidden WordPress function media_upload_max_image_resize() TODO test more!